Winter, as you might imagine, is a busy time for the Road Crew in Spirit Lake East.

 Bottom line: the permafrost can’t be exposed or dirt roads will turn to mud with more rain.
 See “under grader” pic as an example of how little grading can be done in this phase.

-This is the equivalent of having client buy-in.
+This is the equivalent of having (and keeping) construction client buy-in.

-The Road Chair must also coordinate rock distribution projects including seeing through board approvals all drafted budget proposals, and then coordinating with the Lead Operator + Road Crew on staffing + timing of projects with respect to weather + road conditions, and sometimes, even collaborating with the paving company on materials + negotiating pricing, all to maximize the impact of our investment, and stretch every dollar.
+The Road Chair must also coordinate rock distribution projects including seeing through board approvals all plans + budget proposals, and then coordinating with the Road Crew on staffing and timing of projects with respect to weather + road conditions, and sometimes, communication with the paving company on materials or pricing, all to maximize our investment, stretch every dollar.

-Then, progress and wrap-up of projects must be communicated to residents with care, and still, questions must be fielded with even greater care.
+Work progress + wrap-up must be reported to residents with care, and questions then fielded with even greater care.
+This keeps my Client Communication skills honed.

-If you’d like to learn more about what goes into rock + grading projects to get a glimpse into the planning + execution required of the Road Chair & Crew, CLICK HERE for a great blog by our President.
+If you’d like to learn more about what goes into rock + grading projects to get a glimpse into the planning + execution required of the Road Chair & Crew, you can check out the Spirit Lake East Blog HERE.